NovoNordisk-OpenSource/zephyr/README.md

 <!-- badges: end -->

-The zephyr package provides small functionalities for developers of R packages to inform users while allowing them to easily configure the amount of information they want to receive through package level options.
+The zephyr package provides small functionalities for developers of R packages to inform users about progress and issues, while at the same time allowing them to easily configure the amount of information they want to receive through package level options.

-You’ve probably encountered arguments like `verbose` or `silent` in miscellaneous functions.
+You have probably encountered arguments like `verbose` or `silent` in miscellaneous functions.
 These arguments are used to control whether to print information to the console, where the developer of the function has usually done a logical check inside their function, and if `TRUE`, they print information to the console.
-For the developer, doing these logical checks explicitly each time information should be printed (or not) can create a lot of boilerplate code.
-For users, they need to set the argument in the function call each time they want to change the default behaviour, and they often only have the option of whether to get information or not.
+For the developer, doing these logical checks explicitly each time information should be printed (or not) can create a lot of redundant code.
+For users, they need to set the argument in the function call each time they want to change the default behaviour, and often the users are left with the dichotomy of either getting every piece of information or none.

 The zephyr package provides tools for making this easier for both developers and end users.
 This is done by providing functionalities for